Dassault Mirage IV: Proposed export variants

 The Mirage IV* was claimed to meet nearly every RAF requirement except for field length, and some claim it exceeded the F-111 slightly in speed and had at least equal range.
-The estimated cost was 2.321 million pounds per aircraft (for 50) or 2.067 million (for 110), less than the price of the F-111K.
+The estimated cost was £2.321 million per airframe (for 50) or £2.067 million (for 110), less than the price of the F-111K.
 However Air Ministry and RAF studies of the proposal identified further modifications to meet the RAF low-level performance requirements.
 These included airframe strengthening and revised cockpit glazing to improve visibility for both the pilot and crew member.
-There was also a significant shortfall in range, despite the lengthened fusealage.
+There was also a significant shortfall in range, despite the lengthened fuselage.
 BAC claimed that the British government evaluation into the Mirage IV* was "relatively superficial".
 RAF pilots who test-flew the Mirage IV were "favourably impressed" with its low-altitude handling.
 However, some British government officials, including Parliament members Julian Risdale and Roy Jenkins, questioned the Mirage IV*'s capacity to operate from unprepared airstrips or to operate at low level, or claimed that the F-111 was a superior aircraft "in a class of its own".
 Air historian Bill Gunston notes that low-level Mirage IV missions had been planned since 1963 and Mirage IVs operated regularly at low level since 1965, and argues that the ability of a strategic bomber to operate from unprepared airstrips is historically unimportant.

 Ultimately, as much for strategic political reasons as for technical ones, the F-111K was preferred (only to be cancelled later in its turn) and the Spey-engined Mirage abandoned.

 BAC and Dassault had also hoped to sell the Mirage IV* to France and to export the Mirage IV* to various nations, such as India, possibly Israel, and others; the lack of a British sale put an end to such possibilities.
 Some aviation journalists claim that the rejection of the Mirage IV* may have dampened French interest in joint Anglo-French cooperation.